-- Use the blow-off nozzle to blow media off parts before opening doors. - After blasting, keep doors closed and exhauster running until the cabinet is clear of all airborne dust. - Always close cabinet, reclaimer, and dustcollector doors before blasting.
-Keep all doors closed during blasting. - Always wear blast gloves. - Stop blasting immediately if dust leaks are detected.
-Refer to troubleshooting Sections 8.14 and 8.15 and identify source of leak. - 4.4.1 Slowly open the air supply to the blast machine.
+- Use the blow-off nozzle to blow media off parts before opening the door. - After blasting, keep door closed and exhauster running until the cabinet is clear of all airborne dust. - Always close cabinet, reclaimer, and dustcollector doors before blasting.
+Keep all doors closed during blasting. - · Always wear blast gloves. - Stop blasting immediately if dust leaks are detected. - 4.4.1 Slowly open the air supply to the blast machine.
 Check for air leaks on the initial startup and periodically thereafter. - 4.4.2 Turn ON the lights and exhauster.
-The on/off switch performs both functions.
+The push-button switches located on the cabinet front performs both functions.

 - 4.4.3 Load parts.
-If parts are oily or greasy, degrease and dry them prior to blasting. - 4.4.4 Close door; the door interlock system will prevent blasting if either door is open. - 4.4.5 Insert hands into rubber gloves. - 4.4.6 To blast, hold the nozzle holder or hose just behind the nozzle holder, point the nozzle toward the object to be blasted, and apply pressure to the foot pedal; blasting will begin almost immediately.
+If parts are oily or greasy, degrease and dry them prior to blasting. - 4.4.4 Close door; the door interlock system will prevent blasting if either door is open. - 4.4.5 Insert hands into blast gloves. - 4.4.6 To blast, hold the nozzle holder or hose just behind the nozzle holder, point the nozzle toward the object to be blasted, and apply pressure to the foot pedal; blasting will begin almost immediately.

 Shut down the cabinet immediately if dust leaks are detected from the dust collector or cabinet.
 Make sure the dust-collector filter(s) are correctly seated and not worn or damaged.
 Prolonged breathing of any dust can result in serious lung disease or death.
-Short-term ingestion of toxic dust such as lead, poses an immediate danger to health.
+Short-term ingestion of toxic dust, such as lead, poses an immediate danger to health.
 Toxicity and health risks vary with type of media and dust generated by blasting.
 Identify all material being removed by blasting and obtain a safety data sheet (SDS) for the blast media.

 4.4.7 Adjust the pilot pressure regulator to the required blasting pressure, per Section 5.1.
-The regulator is located on the top-left side of the cabinet.
+The regulator is located left of the view window.
 NOTE: Pressure registers on the gauge only while blasting.